RobEn-AAST/AI-Mate-ROV-2021/Task 2.2/README.md

 ## Installation

-RECOMMENDED !!!!

-using conda installation
+1 - using conda installation to install the virtual enviroment
 ```bash
 conda create --name <enviroment name> --file requirements.yml
 ```
-or by using the requirements.txt file in your created virtual enviroment
+2 -  by using the requirements.txt file in your created virtual enviroment add the needed libraries ( open-cv )

 ```bash
 pip install -r requirements.txt